ballouzlab/OutDeCo_lite/vignettes/vignette.md

 One option is to use other databases to perform a meta-analysis.
 You will need either multiple expression experiments or multiple differentially expressed gene (DEGs) lists.
 As studies are variable and samples may overlap, this is best done in a curated manner.
 We have three example disease sets for your persual.
 Here we show a meta-analysis of Parkinson's disease.
 First load the data.
 In this example, we will load the sets of DEGs.
+For more info on how to do this, see the **notes**.
 ```{r}
 load("../out_test/junk/pd.DE.Rdata")
 ```
 This file has two large matrices, genes by study, one with downregulated genes, and one with the upregulated genes.
 We analyze them independently.